-Wes Isbutt and Debra Heiser, owners of The Arts Factory, bring to the 18b Arts District the delights of Chef Beni Velàzquez’s contemporary Latin fusion cuisine, with Bar+Bistro.
+Wes Isbutt and Debra Heiser, owners of The Arts Factory, bring to the 18b Arts District the delights of contemporary fusion cuisine, with Bar+Bistro.

 The Arts Factory was created to build a community of fine and practical artists.
 It exists to inspire these artists to greatness.
 With the addition of the Bar+Bistro, the Arts Factory has supplied a central social environment in which to gather and exchange ideas and creative concepts, inspired by great food, classic cocktails and art.
-The Arts Factory continues to build community by donating facilities for art education, drawing classes, poetry readings, live musical and avant-garde theatrical productions, as well as provide a meeting place for the 18b LV Neighborhood Association and the home of the Contemporary Arts Center.
-Isbutt and Heiser’s redevelopment of the Arts Factory is one of the most successful examples of “adaptive reuse” Las Vegas has seen to date and has become the hub for creative arts in downtown Las Vegas, including First Fridays, a monthly art walk in the 18b arts district.
-For a full list of arts factory tenants, upcoming events, and additional details, please visit our events calendar or the website at www.theartsfactory.com.
+The Arts Factory continues to build community by donating facilities for art education, drawing classes, poetry readings and live musical and avant-garde theatrical productions.
+Isbutt and Heiser’s redevelopment of the Arts Factory was the first successful example of “adaptive reuse” in Las Vegas and continues to be the hub for creative arts in downtown Las Vegas, including First Fridays, a monthly art walk in the 18b arts district.
+For a full list of arts factory tenants, upcoming events, and additional details, please visit our events calendar or the website at theartsfactory.com.

 A 2-story 32,000 square-foot building, which dates from 1946, the Arts Factory has had a checkered history as a furniture outlet, office supply store and light industrial warehouse.
 The transformation of this mixed use complex into a center for commercial arts was the brain child of Wes Myles Isbutt, owner of Studio West Photography.